What’s Playing at Children’s Theater in Minneapolis

 2. Plan Ahead with Preview performances: Tickets for the first Tuesday, Wednesday, and Thursday performances of each show can be purchased in advance and are substantially discounted.

-3. Be Spontaneous with Rush Tickets: Starting 2 hours you can show up at CTC and purchase unsold seats for $15 each at the ticket office.
-While this is the same price as the C Level tickets, the seats will be better.
+3. Be Spontaneous with Rush Tickets: Starting 2 hours prior to the show, you can show up at CTC and purchase unsold seats for $15 each at the ticket office.
+While this is the same price as the C Level tickets, the seats will often be better.

 4. Check reciprocal benefits.
 We recently saw a 10% off discount through AAA.